vomohoO/redalertpanda/README.md

 Emergency Kitten!
 =================

-This is the code behind <http://www.emergencykitten.com/>.
+This is the code behind <http://www.redalertpanda.org/>.
 It's an HTML page with some JavaScript.
-Because kittens are simple like that.
+Because red panda are lazy like me ZZZZZZZZZZZZZzzzzzzzzzzzzzzzzzzzzZZZZZZZZZZZzzzzzzzzzzzz.

+The project is basically taken from https://github.com/rgrove/emergencykitten, but the world need more kromeugnons (red panda)

 Installing
 ----------

 1. Clone this git repo (fork it first if you plan to make changes).

-        $ git clone git://github.com/rgrove/emergencykitten.git
+        $ git clone git://github.com/vomohoO/redalertpanda.git

-2. Open `index.html` in a browser and you should see Emergency Kitten!
+2. Open `index.html` in a browser and you should see some red panda! (they are soooooooooooo cute)

 License